CPC464/invoice-experiment-v2/README.md

 - View results with thumbnails in a user-friendly interface
 - Download individual or consolidated results (JSON/CSV)
 - Clear all data with a single click
+- Duplicate invoice detection using vector embeddings and OCR

 ## Extracted Information